 Rays on the red end of the visible light spectrum have longer wavelengths and, therefore, less energy.
 Rays on the blue end of the spectrum have shorter wavelengths and more energy.

-Our electronic support aids, like laptops, ipads and iphones omit blue light.
+Our electronic support aids, like laptops, iPads, and iPhones emit blue light.
 So if you are spending all day staring into these screens then you have to be aware that it is probably fiddling with your state of health.
 We know that blue light interferes with our circadian rhythms, which is why sleep experts advise against taking your screens into the bedroom with you.